What is Federated Identity Management?

 - Additionally, it can be used as a temporary arrangement to support transitioning between IAM systems.

 Identity Federation is broadly categorized into two areas:

 - Inbound Identity Federation

 - Outbound Identity Federation

-In an identity federation flow, an identity broker which receives an assertion from another identity broker is known as inbound identity federation.
-In other words, inbound identity federation allows you to provide access to your applications and services to identities that are outside your organization’s traditional boundary/trust domain.
+In an identity federation flow, one identity broker which receives an assertion from another is known as inbound identity federation.
+This allows you to provide access to your applications and services to identities that are outside your organization's traditional boundary/trust domain.

 Similarly, an identity provider which produces an assertion to be consumed by another identity broker is known as outbound identity federation.
-Outbound identity federation allows identities that you manage to access applications and services that are outside your traditional organization boundary/trust domain.
+This allows identities that you manage to access applications and services that are outside your organization's traditional boundary/trust domain.

 Figure 1: Identity Federation between the Enterprise and SaaS Application

 Figure 1 illustrates an identity federation arrangement between an enterprise and a SaaS application.
 The SaaS application is hosted in Azure cloud and its authentication is delegated to a federation provider.
 The enterprise is a tenant in the SaaS application and the federation provider.
 The enterprise identity provider (ADFS) is configured as a federated identity provider in the respective tenant of the federation provider in Azure cloud.
 Thus, a trust is established between the cloud tenant's federation provider and the enterprise identity provider.
 Therefore, the users in the enterprise identity provider will be able to login to the respective tenant of the SaaS application using their identities in the enterprise identity provider.

 The flow described is with respect to authentication.
 However, in order for users to gain complete access they need to pass authorization as well.
 Authorization may or may not be part of this federation arrangement.